louis-she/minetorch/README.md

 python mnist.py
 ```

-The `mnist.py` is pretty much like pytorch official mnist example https://github.com/pytorch/examples/blob/master/mnist/main.py, with some minor changes to be adapted to Torchpack.
+The `mnist.py` is pretty much like pytorch official mnist example https://github.com/pytorch/examples/blob/master/mnist/main.py, with some minor changes to be adapted to Minetorch.

 This will create a `log` and `data` directory in working directory.